Tubac Center of the Arts

 In 1961, the Santa Cruz Valley Art Association was formed with 80 members, now known as Tubac Center of the Arts.
 The organization has grown over time with three significant additions to the building, allowing for the expansion of the performing arts series and nationally juried art exhibitions.
 The SVAA also established the Tubac Festival of the Arts in 1964 which later moved to the Tubac Chamber of Commerce as a larger community event.

 TCA is closed on major holidays.
 Call before visiting.
 TCA will close at 1pm on both Christmas Eve and New Year’s Eve.
-We will be closed Christmas and New Year’s Day.
+We will be closed on Christmas and New Year’s Day, Easter Sunday, and Memorial Day.